heatherbarney/React-TS-Template/README.md

 ## Getting Started

 To get started, simply click the green "Use this template" button on the repo's main page to create a new repo with the same files and folders.
+Clone the new repo, then run ```npm install``` followed by ```npm run prepare``` to enable Husky's pre-commit hooks.

 ## Make It Your Own!